benjamin-hodgson/benjamin-hodgson.github.io/posts/2018-01-26-announcing-pidgin-v2.0.md

 }
 ```

 Why not design this signature as `void ReadInto(Span<TToken> span)`?
 I'd love to!
 Sadly that would preclude some implementations of `ITokenStream`.
 Methods like `stream.Read(Span<byte> span)` are available only on .NET Core, and as far as I'm aware Microsoft has no plans to backport them, so for compatibility with the desktop framework I'm stuck using arrays.
 This is irksome, as [I've said before](/posts/2018-12-06-zooming-in-on-field-accessors.html) --- what's the point of designing a feature for library authors if you're not going to support it properly?
-It's obvious that the desktop framework is reaching the end of its life.
-Microsoft should just grasp the nettle and admit it.

 `ReadInto` allows the `ParseState` to fill its buffer in chunks.
 But `ParseState`'s interface can also be chunk-ified --- some `Parser`s (like `String`) can predict how many characters they'll pull from the input.
 I added a `Peek` method to `ParseState` which returns a view into the `ParseState`'s buffer.
 (This makes `Peek` a little tricky to use correctly --- you have to be careful not to continue using the `Span` after a call to `Advance`, which may mutate the buffer.)